 How effective is the shot at preventing pregnancy?

 As long as you get your shots on time, this method is very effective.
-With perfect use the shot is more than 99% effective; with typical use, the it’s closer to 94%.
+With perfect use the shot is more than 99% effective; with typical use, that means how real people use it in real life, it’s closer to 96%.

 In other words:

-Of those women who use the shot exactly as directed, fewer than 1 in 100 will experience an accidental pregnancy during the first year of using this method.
+For people who use the shot exactly as directed for a whole year, fewer than 1 in 100 will get pregnant when they don’t want to during the first year of using the shot.

-Of those women who do not use the shot exactly as directed, fewer than 6 in 100 will experience an accidental pregnancy during the first year of using this method.
+For people who use the shot as people typically use it, fewer than 4 in 100 will get pregnant when they don’t want to during the first year of using the shot.

 Want to learn more?